Strongsville Community Band

 Virginia Dedrick, Controller/Bus.
 Mgr.

-Thomas Foley, Parma Music Teacher
+Thomas Foley, Retired Music Teacher

-Dr. Mike Galloway, Ret.
-College Band Dir.
+Dr. Mike Galloway, Retired College Band Dir

-Dr. Peter Hoekje, BW Physics Professor
+Dr. Peter Hoejke, Retired BW Professor

 Kathy Musat, Retired Music Educator